With Christmas come Christmas goodies like fudge, and this is the best dairy free, vegan chocolate fudge recipe!

 Chocolate orange fudge variation: add a few drops of orange oil and grated orange zest to the fudge at the start.

 simple 2 ingredient fudge or 3 ingredient fudge: use just dark chocolate and condensed coconut milk. it will be darker if undiluted so if you want it more milky add just a little more condensed coconut milk in place of the coconut oil. omit the pecans and vanilla to keep it a 2 or 3 ingredient recipe.

 (vegan fudge, paleo fudge, gluten free fudge, soy free fudge, no bake fudge recipe)

 Never miss a post!
-Follow this blog or my facebook page Dairy Free Indulgence to stay posted on more delicious recipes!
+Follow this blog or my facebook page Pinch of Wholesome (formerly Dairy Free Indulgence) to stay posted on more delicious recipes!
 The follow buttons on mobile/cell are almost at the bottom of the page, and on the PC they are on the sidebar.

 I will never spam you.
 It is your follows, shares, views and likes that encourage and allow me to continue this blog and keep sharing these dairy-free healthy recipes with you!

 If you like this recipe and share it, tag me on instagram @dairyfreeindulgencerecipes #dairyfreeindulgencerecipes , I’d love to see your versions of my recipe 🙂